georust/rinex/rinex-cli/README.md

 * to CRINX1 if the specified `--output` is terminated by a standard YYd termination
 * to CRINX3 if the specified `--output` is termined by `.crx`

-In cases where CRINEX conversion apply, it is possible to stack the `.gz` compression over it
+In cases where CRINEX conversion is feasible, it is possible to stack the `.gz` compression on top of it
 * YYd.gz to specify a CRNX1 + gz
 * crx.gz to specify a CRNX3 + gz

+Likewise, the mirror operations are feasible:

+* extract `.gz` compressed data and dump it as readable
+* extract a CRINEX and dump it as a readable RINEX

+### Header section customization

+A header section customization interface is currently under development.
+It is possible to pass custom header fields, one per `--output` flag, to customize such section of the RINEX to be generated.

+The `custom-header` flag accepts either a direct JSON description of the `Rinex::Header` structure, or a local file containing such a description.

 ## Record resampling